sadisteffl/Sadi-Steffl-Sample-Portfolio/8. Incident Response/README.md

 ## 1. Introduction and Purpose

-This document outlines the plan and procedures for Wiz as an example to manage and respond to information security incidents.
+This document outlines the plan and procedures for companies as an example to manage and respond to information security incidents.
 The purpose of this plan is to ensure a swift, effective, and coordinated response to limit the impact of any security breach, minimize disruption to business operations, and reduce financial and reputational damage.
-This plan applies to all employees, contractors, and third-party vendors who have access to Wiz's information systems.
+This plan applies to all employees, contractors, and third-party vendors who have access to information systems.

 ---